Back/How I AI

 Claire Vo's profile picture

-This week, I had Hamel Husain on the show, an AI consultant and educator who demystified the process of debugging errors in your AI product and writing effective evaluations (evals.)
-He also showed us how he runs his entire business using sophisticated AI workflows.
+This week, I had Hamel Husain on the show, an AI consultant and educator who broke down how to debug errors in your AI product and write effective evaluations (evals).
+He also walked us through how he runs his entire business using some pretty impressive AI workflows.

-What I love about what Hamel shared with us is his systematic approach to quality, moving beyond mere “vibe checks” to implement data-driven processes that yield real, measurable improvements.
-He showed us that while the landscape is new, the fundamentals, like looking at data, are the same, just with an AI twist.
+What I love about Hamel’s approach is how systematic it is.
+He gets you past simple “vibe checks” and into data-driven processes that lead to real, measurable improvements.
+He showed us that even though the technology is new, the fundamentals—like looking at your data—are the same, just with an AI twist.

-Hamel dove into two distinct, powerful workflows: first, a systematic method for identifying and fixing errors in AI products.
-Second, he gave us a peek into his personal AI-powered operations, revealing how he leverages Claude and Gemini within a GitHub monorepo to automate and streamline his entire business.
+Hamel shared two distinct workflows with us.
+The first is a methodical way to find and fix errors in AI products.
+The second is a peek into his personal operations, where he uses Claude and Gemini inside a GitHub monorepo to automate and streamline his entire business.

 Workflow 1: Systematic Error Analysis for AI Products

-When building AI products, a common challenge is that AI fails in weird, often non-obvious ways.
-You fix one prompt, and you're not sure if you're breaking something else or genuinely improving the system as a whole.
-Hamel's first workflow tackles this head-on with a structured approach to error analysis that helps teams identify, categorize, and prioritize AI failures.
+One of the biggest challenges with AI products is that they fail in weird, often non-obvious ways.
+You might fix one prompt, but you have no idea if you’ve just broken something else or actually improved the system overall.
+Hamel's first workflow is a structured approach to error analysis that helps teams identify, categorize, and prioritize these AI failures so you can make progress with confidence.

 Step 1: Log and Examine Real User Traces

-The fundamental starting point, according to Hamel, is to look at your data.
-For AI products, this means examining “traces”—the full, multi-turn conversations and interactions your AI system has with real users.
-These traces capture not just user prompts and AI responses, but also internal events like tool calls, retrieval augmented generation (RAG) lookups, and system prompts.
-This is where you see how users actually interact with your AI, often with vague inputs or typos, which is crucial for understanding real-world performance.
+Hamel says the first step is simple: look at your data.
+For AI products, that means examining “traces,” which are the full, multi-turn conversations your AI system has with real users.
+These traces capture everything—user prompts, AI responses, and even internal events like tool calls, retrieval augmented generation (RAG) lookups, and system prompts.
+This is how you see the way people actually use your AI, typos and vague questions included, which is essential for understanding its real-world performance.

 • Tools: Platforms like Braintrust or Arize are designed for logging and visualizing these AI traces.
 You can also build your own logging infrastructure.